awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.20170515.md

-# Aurora MySQL Database Engine Updates: 2017\-05\-15<a name="AuroraMySQL.Updates.20170515"></a>
+# Aurora MySQL database engine updates: 2017\-05\-15<a name="AuroraMySQL.Updates.20170515"></a>

 **Version:** 1\.13

 **Note**
 We enabled a new feature \- SELECT INTO OUTFILE S3 \- in Aurora MySQL version 1\.13 after the initial release, and have updated the release notes to reflect that change\.

 Aurora MySQL 1\.13 is generally available\.
 All new database clusters, including those restored from snapshots, will be created in Aurora MySQL 1\.13\.
 You have the option, but are not required, to upgrade existing database clusters to Aurora MySQL 1\.13\.
 With version 1\.13 of Aurora, we are using a cluster patching model where all nodes in an Aurora DB cluster are patched at the same time\.
 We are enabling zero\-downtime patching, which works on a best\-effort basis to preserve client connections through the patching process\.
-For more information, see [Maintaining an Amazon Aurora DB Cluster](USER_UpgradeDBInstance.Maintenance.md)\.
+For more information, see [Maintaining an Amazon Aurora DB cluster](USER_UpgradeDBInstance.Maintenance.md)\.

-## Zero\-Downtime Patching<a name="AuroraMySQL.Updates.20170515.ZDP"></a>
+## Zero\-downtime patching<a name="AuroraMySQL.Updates.20170515.ZDP"></a>

 The zero\-downtime patching \(ZDP\) feature attempts, on a *best\-effort* basis, to preserve client connections through an engine patch\.
-For more information about ZDP, see [Zero\-Downtime Patching](AuroraMySQL.Updates.md#AuroraMySQL.Updates.ZDP)\.
+For more information about ZDP, see [Zero\-downtime patching](AuroraMySQL.Updates.md#AuroraMySQL.Updates.ZDP)\.

-## New Features:<a name="AuroraMySQL.Updates.20170515.NewFeatures"></a>
+## New features:<a name="AuroraMySQL.Updates.20170515.NewFeatures"></a>
 + **SELECT INTO OUTFILE S3** – Aurora MySQL now allows you to upload the results of a query to one or more files in an Amazon S3 bucket\.
-For more information, see [Saving Data from an Amazon Aurora MySQL DB Cluster into Text Files in an Amazon S3 Bucket](AuroraMySQL.Integrating.SaveIntoS3.md)\.
+For more information, see [Saving data from an Amazon Aurora MySQL DB cluster into text files in an Amazon S3 bucket](AuroraMySQL.Integrating.SaveIntoS3.md)\.

 ## Improvements:<a name="AuroraMySQL.Updates.20170515.Improvements"></a>
 + Implemented truncation of CSV format log files at engine startup to avoid long recovery time\.
 The `general_log_backup`, `general_log`, `slow_log_backup`, and `slow_log` tables now don't survive a database restart\.